top of page

 3. Leveraging Technology

-We are currently assembling a roster of speakers to share the latest on planning, real estate, design, construction, and operations of healthcare and life science facilities.
+We have assembled a roster of speakers to share the latest on planning, real estate, design, construction, and operations of healthcare and life science facilities.
 Discover the emerging trends, strategies, and technologies reshaping the industry.
 Network with your industry peers.
 Earn CEU credits.
 Gain valuable insights you can put to work the next day.

 â–º INNOVATIVE IDEAS